csfreitas/keycloak-quarkus-backend/README.md

-# **Segurança de APIs quarkus com Keycloak**
+# **Securing Quarkus APIs with Keycloak**

 ## Objetivo

-Exemplo de aplicação backend/api desenvolvida em quarkus protegida e integrada com serviço de autorização OIDC Keycloak.
+Example of backend/api application developed in quarkus protected and integrated with OIDC Keycloak authorization service.

 ![Exemplo API Keycloak](assets/Exemplo-API-Keycloak.png)

-No nosso exemplo teremos basicamente 3 atores: o **servidor de autorização**, responsável pela emissão de tokens JWTs e representado pelo keycloak, o postman que será utilizado para simular uma aplicação front-end e nossa API REST desenvolvida em quarkus e protegida pelo servidore de autorização.
+In our example we will basically have 3 actors: the **authorization server**, responsible for issuing JWT tokens and represented by the keycloak, the postman that will be used to simulate a front-end application and our REST API developed in quarkus and protected by authorization server.

-Como exemplo serão os seguintes endpoints:
+As an example are the following endpoints:

-- **/hello** - serviço de acesso público não autenticado
+- **/hello** - unauthenticated public access service
-- **/hello/default** - serviço autorizado para usuário padrão e administrador
+- **/hello/default** - authorized service for standard user and administrator
-- **/hello/admin** - serviço autorizado para usuário administrador
+- **/hello/admin** - authorized service only for admin user
-- **/hello/perfis** - serviço autorizado para qualquer usuário autenticado
+- **/hello/profiles** - authorized service for any authenticated user

-Iremos utilizar uma configuração padrão então para os usuários de perfis de acesso baseado em *Roles*(RBAC  - Role Based Access Control), para autorizar os usuários a consumirem as APIs.
-Teremos então os seguintes usuários com seus repectivos perfis.
+We will use a default configuration for users with access profiles based on *Roles*(RBAC - Role Based Access Control), to authorize users to consume the APIs.
+We will then have the following users with their respective profiles:

 | USERNAME     | PASSWORD | CLIENT    | ROLES               |
 | ------------ | -------- | --------- | ------------------- |